-- Immediately evacuate the building using the nearest stairwell. - If smoke or fumes are coming up the stairwell, a different stairwell should be used. - Do not use the elevators.
-Depending on what activates the fire alarm, the elevators may go to the first floor and remain there. - Once residents have exited the building, they must move as far away as possible from the building to allow fire fighters access to the building. - University Housing Staff will make clear announcements when the fire emergency has been resolved and inform residents when it is safe to return to the building.
+- Immediately evacuate the building using the nearest stairwell. - Use a different stairwell if smoke or fumes are coming up the stairwell. - Not use the elevators.
+Depending on what activates the fire alarm, the elevators may go to the first floor and remain there. - Move as far away as possible from the building after exiting to allow fire fighters access to the building.

+University Housing Staff will make clear announcements when the fire emergency has been resolved and inform residents when it is safe to return to the building.